Chadwick Boseman Passes Away At The Age of 43 After Four-Year Battle With Colon Cancer

 I am hearing stories of desperation from people all over the country, and we know our communities are suffering the most and urgently need help.
 Celebrating #JackieRobinsonDay with the launch of Thomas Tull’s #Operation42, a donation of 4.2 million dollars in personal protective equipment (PPE) to hospitals that service the African American Communities who have been hit the hardest by the Covid-19 pandemic.
 Thank you, Jackie, for refusing to accept the world as it is, for showing us that we can make a difference.

-His Black Panther co-star, Michael B. Jordan, reacted to the tragic news with one word simply stating “wow” in a retweet of statement share on Chadwick’s Twitter account.
+His Black Panther co-star, Michael B. Jordan, reacted to the tragic news with one word simply stating “Man” in a retweet of statement share on Chadwick’s Twitter account.

 Our thoughts and prayers go out to the Boseman family, may he rest in power.